h2oai/h2o4gpu/README.md

 [POGS](http://foges.github.io/pogs)
 ====

 Proximal Graph Solver (POGS) is a solver for convex optimization problems in _graph form_ using [Alternating Direction Method of Multipliers](http://foges.github.io/pogs/ref/admm) (ADMM).

-The GitHub.io page contains [Documentation](http://foges.github.io/pogs).
+- The GitHub.io page contains [Documentation](http://foges.github.io/pogs).

-*Update*: We recently published a [paper](http://stanford.edu/~boyd/papers/pogs.html), with details about the implementation, as well as many numerical examples.
+- We recently released a [paper](http://stanford.edu/~boyd/papers/pogs.html), with details about the implementation, as well as many numerical examples.

 ----
 A graph form problem can be expressed as